Earn your TEFL certification while living the “Pura Vida” lifestyle in Heredia, Costa Rica.

 Because a large portion of the population uses public transportation, the CR bus system is much more efficient than those found in the US and Canada.
 Buses run frequently, usually passing every 5 or 10 minutes, so unlike in Canada, missing a bus does not mean waiting 35/ 40 minutes for the next one.
 A trip from our school to downtown Heredia takes about 10 minutes and costs 35cents.
 Taxis are also a cheap convenient way to travel especially at night.
 We also provide phone numbers of taxi drivers who work directly with the school, are very friendly, and can be trusted to give teachers excellent service.
 Prearranged pick ups can also be set up through the school.
 We also provide the service of borrowing a bicycle free from the school for your time here, if you prefer that way of getting around.

-Once you submit your registration form, you’ll receive a link to pay your $600 deposit.
-After you submit your deposit, you’ll be contacted directly by school staff to arrange your housing and arrival details!
+6. Talk to Your School.
+After you submit your payment, you’ll be contacted directly by school staff to arrange your housing and arrival details

 Application deadlines: 4 weeks before course start date